Consulting & Fractional Technology Leadership

 Start a conversationCurrently accepting limited engagements

-The current wave of AI consulting is a gold rush — thick with people who discovered machine learning last year.
-My first applied-AI work was just over two decades earlier: expert systems at Countrywide in the early 2000s, a Guinness World Record in 2005 for ChessBrain (a distributed chess engine running across 2,070 machines in 50+ countries), and a steady line of production ML since: real-time pose analysis, speech-to-text transcription at scale, RAG pipelines, and LLM infrastructure.
+AI is one thread in a broader engineering career — but it is a long one, and it's the thread people ask about most.
+So here's the specific history.
+The current wave of AI consulting is a gold rush — thick with people who discovered LLMs during the past year.
+My first applied-AI work was just over two decades earlier: the AI Group at Countrywide Bank in the early 2000s, building expert systems for automated property valuation and loan appraisal.
+Followed in 2005 by a Guinness World Record for ChessBrain — a distributed chess engine running across 2,070 machines in 50+ countries.
 Chess is the field AI used to measure itself against; I was building on that side of it.
+In the years since, the work I've been involved with has tracked the field as it widened: real-time pose analysis, speech-to-text transcription at scale, RAG pipelines, and LLM infrastructure — modalities that weren't on the table in 2005.

 What that means today: when the AI-accelerated prototype starts hitting its limits, I can debug the distributed system underneath, untangle the architectural shortcut, and tell you which parts of the stack will hold up and which will break under realistic load.
-If you shipped fast with Cursor, Claude Code, Lovable, or v0 and you're starting to wonder whether the foundation will survive real users — I can tell you what holds up, what needs to be rebuilt, and in what order.
+If you shipped fast with Cursor, Claude Code, Lovable, or v0 and you're starting to wonder whether the foundation will survive real users — I can share what I think holds up, what needs to be rebuilt, and in what order.

-Three ways I work with teams — pick the one that fits.
+Five ways I work with teams — consider whether one fits.

 I